vsouza/awesome-ios/README.md

  * [SwiftWebVC](https://github.com/meismyles/SwiftWebVC) - A Swift implementation of SVWebViewController - a drop-in inline browser for your iOS app. :large_orange_diamond:
  * [MVMaterialView](https://github.com/mrugrajsinh/MVMaterialView) - Subclass of UIControls and UIButton to mimic Ripple effect of Material Design concept.
  * [Atlas](https://github.com/layerhq/Atlas-iOS) - A library of native iOS messaging user interface components for Layer.
- * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from. :large_orange_diamond:
  * [CZPicker](https://github.com/chenzeyu/CZPicker) - A picker view shown as a popup for iOS.
  * [TisprCardStack](https://github.com/tispr/tispr-card-stack) - Library that allows to have cards UI. :large_orange_diamond:
  * [YXTPageView](https://github.com/hanton/YXTPageView) - A PageView, which supporting scrolling to transition between a UIView and a UITableView.